Musings on security risk assessments

 Then there are those risk assessments in the middle and those you might describe as being overly complex; the latter are those that have usually been put together with very good intentions.
 Someone who goes to the effort of creating a VB scripted MS Excel Workbook, linking all of the above elements across multiple worksheets in a way that seeks to facilitate the intrinsic relationships between them all, is clearly thinking about the process.
 Problems arise in the utility of the product, because most practitioners simply cannot replicate the process.
 Possibly, the bigger issue is when the logic is faulty though, particularly in view of the myriad of ways that the ‘art’ of security risk management can be conducted.
 If you have ever read HB 167:2006 in detail you’ll know what I mean.

 The truth is that most people seem to find them an embuggerance, a stepping stone to the security treatment stage.
-They essentially are, but they are also a critically discrete stage of the treatment process and thus warrant the highest level of attention; indeed they are meant to be the keystone in protective security and cybersecurity planning.
+They essentially are, but they are also a critically discrete stage of the treatment process and thus warrant the highest level of attention; indeed they are meant to/should be the keystone in protective security and cybersecurity planning.

-There are many reason why such assessments are often done poorly.
-Emerging professional maturity levels within the industry (wihout taking anything away from the expert practitioners that are out there), a lack of rigourous oversight, low client expectations and the absence of compelling obligations to do it well.
+There are many reasons why such assessments are often done poorly.
+Emerging professional maturity levels within the industry (wihout taking anything away from the expert practitioners that are out there), a lack of rigorous oversight, low client expectations and the absence of compelling obligations to do it well.
 There is also confusion in the marketplace, in terms of advertised services making everyone sound like they have the best solutions/are the most expert.

-Those who tend to overcomplicate the process at the expense of practicality should actually be congratulated for knowing that things should be done better and trying to do just that; it’s often easier to scale back to a good methodology than come up with one in the first place.
+Those who tend to over-complicate the process at the expense of practicality should actually be congratulated for knowing that things should be done better and trying to do just that; it’s often easier to scale back to a good methodology than come up with one in the first place.
 Sometimes it works, and a few of the more advanced approaches have been what I consider best practice, but they are in the minority.

 HB 167:2006 and the Security Risk Management Body of Knowledge are great places to start.
 If you’re a client, make sure to check the risk assessment methodology, and ideally seek to examine a completed assessment before selecting a vendor.
 Most consultants will usually be willing to show you a redacted one in hardcopy.
 In doing this you will be as certain of what you’re going to get as you can be, and be in a good position to determine whether you think the logic makes sense.